 - Vegetarian version: I made this for my vegetarian sister-in-law and niece, and they absolutely loved it.
 I followed the recipe exactly, apart from the beef and the stock cube.
 I used a lovely ‘Special Selection’ of mixed mushrooms from the supermarket.
 Obviously this won’t need as much cooking, so make sure the onions and Portobello mushrooms are well softened before adding the ‘Special’ mushrooms.
 You can actually make and finish this version on the hob, without using the oven at all.

-- You’ll notice that I don’t add any extra liquid when I’m putting the dish into the oven – this is because mushrooms can release quite a lot of liquid as they cook – just keep an eye on it, and add the cup of water if you think it needs it.
+- You’ll notice that I don’t add any extra liquid when I’m putting the dish into the oven – this is because mushrooms can release quite a lot of liquid as they cook – just keep an eye on it, and add a cup of water if you think it needs it.

 - The smoked Paprika is essential for this recipe.
 It’s widely available in supermarkets.